IU-PR/Capstone_project/content/docs/Groups/Kringe_Production.md

 **Feedback**
 Write concise and well-written project description here.
 To enhance it further, we recommend incorporating additional details that provide an overview of your project.
 Consider including elements such as a project logo, a link to your project's webpage, or any other relevant visual materials that can help showcase your work effectively.
 As we plan to promote your work, it's crucial to ensure that this file serves as a compelling introduction that captures the attention of a potential reader.
 {{< /hint >}}

+{{< hint danger >}}

+**Feedback Week 2**
+This feedback blocks can and should be changed from week to week.
+For example - first comment block on the introduction was meant to give you a hint on how to organize this page.
+Please, add some project information and a logo here.
+You can remove my comments once you think you addressed them.
+{{< /hint >}}

 # **Week #1**